Yu Chin-san: Political career

 In 1950, Chin-san ran for the National Assembly in the newly established Republic of Korea but was unsuccessful.
 Nevertheless, he was selected as the Director of General Affairs for the Democratic National Party the next year.
 In June 1952, he was arrested for his participation in the Assembly for the Declaration of Constitutional Protection and National Salvation, which protested the Busan Political Turmoil of the prior month.
 However, this did not stop him from being elected to the National Assembly for the first just two years later, as an independent candidate in Geumsan County for the 1954 legislative election.

 In 1955, following the founding of the united opposition party, the Democratic Party, Chin-san was made its first Chief of Labor.
 Within the party, he became affiliated with the old-school faction drawn from the former Korea Democratic Party.
 Three years later, in the 1958 legislative election, he was re-elected as a Democratic Party candidate in Geumsan County, and was made the floor leader of the party.
 In April 1960, Chin-san challenged the Chang Myon regime, which had been established following the April Revolution, and thus split the new and old factions of the Democratic Party into two conservative parties.
 After which, he was elected for the third time in the 1960 legislative election, again as a Democratic Party candidate in Geumsan.

-At the beginning of 1961, Yu Chin-san was named Chief Secretary of the New Democratic Party (1960).
+At the beginning of 1961, Yu Chin-san was named Secretary General of the New Democratic Party (1960-61).
 The party was formed from the old-school faction that had seceded from the then-ruling Democratic Party of the Second Republic.
 Later that year, the May 16 coup occurred.
 That June, Chin-san was apprehended by the military police and imprisoned in Mapo Prison on suspicions surrounding the source of political funds for Oh Wi-young, a powerful figure behind the new faction in the Democratic Party.

 In March 1962, the Supreme Council for National Reconstruction enacted the Political Purification Law, under which Yu Chin-san, along with others, was subject to a ban on political activity.
 That month, Chin-san spearheaded the Assembly for the Declaration of Democratic National Salvation, in opposition to Park Chung-hee’s 22 March declaration extending military rule.